wilsonmar/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 ## Linux installer boots #

-PROTIP: Docker was initially developed to run under different flavors of GNU/Linux, not FreeBSD.
+PROTIP: Docker was initially developed to run under different flavors of GNU/Linux (not FreeBSD nor Windows):

    * Ubuntu
    * <a href="#Docker4Centos">CentOS</a>